smashdevcode/getting-started-with-aspnet-core/demos.md

 ## TODO

+* Setup snippets file in the presentation repo
 * Review demos for more ideas and/or detail to cover here
 * Practice with no internet connectivity
 * Practice using the Windows zoom tool